Outset Media: Cobble Hill Puzzles

-Cobble Hill Puzzle Co. is the sister company of Outset Media.
-The Cobble Hill brand is exclusively distributed by Outset Media in North America and has a worldwide distribution in 14 international markets.
+The Cobble Hill Puzzle Company is the sister company of Outset Media Corporation.
+The Cobble Hill brand is exclusively distributed by Outset Media in North America and has a worldwide distribution in 25 international markets.
 Cobble Hill big box puzzles are wholly made in the USA.
-The jigsaw puzzle, box board, and shrink film is 100% recyclable and the brand is considered environmentally friendly meeting all CONEG requirements, as well as meet or exceed all requirements by CPSIA.
-The line includes 2000 piece, 1000 piece, 500 piece, 400 piece Family Pieces puzzle, 350 piece Family Pieces puzzles, 275 piece Easy Handling puzzles, 180 piece, 60 piece, Floor Puzzles and Tray Puzzles.
+The jigsaw puzzle, box board, and shrink film are 100% recyclable and the brand is considered environmentally friendly meeting all CONEG requirements, as well as meeting and exceeding all requirements by the CPSIA.
+The line includes 2000 piece, 1000 piece, 500 piece, 350 piece Family puzzles, 275 piece Easy Handling puzzles, 60 piece, Floor Puzzles and Tray Puzzles.

 In 2018, Cobble Hill puzzles are used throughout the Sony Picture Classics film, Puzzle (2018 film), directed by Marc Turtletaub and written by Oren Moverman.
 Cobble Hill puzzles are used as props for the retail store and are widely seen in the Theatrical release poster, as well as throughout the Official Movie Trailer.

 Supplier of the Year

-The Neighbourhood Toy Stores of Canada (NETS), a non-profit association representing independent toy retailers across Canada, has named Outset Media the "Supplier of the Year" six times(2004–2007, 2011, and 2013-2014), beating out such companies as Hasbro, Irwin Toy, Lego, Mattel, and Playmobil.
+The Neighbourhood Toy Stores of Canada (NETS), a non-profit association representing independent toy retailers across Canada, has named Outset Media the "Supplier of the Year" six times (2004–2007, 2011, and 2013-2014), beating out companies such as Hasbro, Irwin Toy, Lego, Mattel, and Playmobil.

 In 2013, Outset Media was named Supplier of the Year by the Canadian Gift Association (CGA), formerly CGTA.
 This is the first time CGA has awarded a company who isn't focused specifically on the gift industry.

 International partnerships

 Outset Media has developed distribution partnerships with several European and American game and puzzle companies, including MindWare, Patch Products (now PlayMonster), Fat Brain Toys, Royal & Langnickel, Late for the Sky, SmartLab Toys, Pressman Toy Corporation, Goliath Games, Popular Playthings, Cheatwell Games, Maranda, Monkey Business Sports, Cobble Hill Puzzles, and D-Toys Puzzles.

+The Canadian company had also partnered with American book publisher Simon & Schuster to launch authorized Nancy Drew board games and jigsaw puzzles.